andrewvc/avc-blog/_posts/2013-02-16-elastic_search_rails_integration.md

 ### Efficiently Reading Off The Queue

 The query to read off the queue simply grabs items in an un-ordered fashion using a modulus operation for sharding between workers.
-In Postgres this is an efficient query, though it has the downside of not processing the queue in any particular order.
-For us, this is an acceptable tradeoff.
+In Postgres querying using a 'WHERE id % x == y' is an efficient query in most cases so long as an ORDER BY clause is ommited.
+While this means we do not read off the queue in order that's not a pressing concern for us.

 ### Efficiently Indexing a Large Un-indexed Model